 But running a route from Golders Green to central London from a garage in Borehamwood hardly seemed like an economical operation.
 BTS later moved their base to the old LT garage at Edgware, which in particular made crew changes a lot easier as they can just catch the Northern Line straight to Golders Green – drivers now get 25 minutes for this.

 A fleet of RMLs was leased from LT by BTS and painted into their poppy orange livery.
 Subsequently BTS sold out to Sovereign, a Herts operator and formerly part of London Country, a different part of LT of old.
 Although other BTS buses gained Sovereign's attractive blue and cream livery the RMLs remained in orange.

-The route was not re-tendered until 2000 as far as I know.
+As far as I know, the route was not re-tendered until 2000.
 Apparently, this time no bids were received for the route!
-Sovereign were rumoured to be keen to get rid of it, yet no other operator had the resources to run the route; now that both Hendon and Finchley garages are gone, Edgware is actually as good a base as any.
+Sovereign was rumoured to be keen to get rid of it, yet no other operator had the resources to run the route; now that both Hendon and Finchley garages are gone, Edgware is actually as good a base as any.
 Sovereign was eventually persuaded to put in a bid and when the new contract began on 01/09/01 the route continued largely unchanged.

 Photo Gallery | Bus route list | Operational details | Service changes | Operators & Garages